The Lesser Evil (1998 film): Cast

+Production

+The story for the film is set in Missouri.
+The film was shot in Winston-Salem, North Carolina.

 Reception

 The film has a 60% approval rating on the review aggregator Rotten Tomatoes based on 5 reviews, with an average score of 7.07/10.
 Variety gave a positive review, calling the film "a crafty and well-crafted drama", and Film Threat praised it as "an exceptionally well told tale".